Communications Hill, San Jose: History

 In the late 1800s, José S. Azevedo (of the Azevedo-Machado-Vieira family, a prominent Portuguese-American family of San Jose) emigrated from São Jorge Island in the Azores.
 He purchased 96 acres of land in the area in 1896 and created a dairy farm known as the American Dairy Company.

 In 1916 (after José S. Azevedo's passing in 1915), Manuel Azevedo and Manuel Lewis took over the dairy farm.
 Manuel Azevedo's nephew, Manuel Bettencourt managed the creamery after Manuel Azevedo died.
-After Manuel Bettencourt died, control of the dairy went to Bettencourt's nephew, Anthony Bettencourt.
-In the 1970s, control of the ranch passed to Anthony Bettencourt's son, Robert J. Bettencourt who continues own land in the area through a family trust known as Mta Land Corporation.
+After Manuel Bettencourt died, control of the dairy went to Bettencourt's nephew, Antonio Bettencourt.
+In the 1970s, control of the ranch passed to Antonio Bettencourt's son, Robert J. Bettencourt who continues own land in the area through a family trust known as Mta Land Corporation.